 Mix together & serve over rice

-As a final step, add the crispy tofu to the wok with the stir-fried veggies and black pepper sauce and mix together.
+As a final step, add the crispy tofu to the wok with the stir-fried veggies and black pepper sauce and mix them together.

 The cornstarch from the tofu will help to thicken the sauce a bit, but you'll also have plenty of sauce leftover to pour on top of the rice.